Lon Kruger

-Lonnie Duane Kruger (born August 19, 1952) is an American former college and professional basketball coach who was most recently the men's basketball head coach of the University of Oklahoma.
+Lonnie Duane Kruger (born August 19, 1952) is an American former college and professional basketball coach.
 Kruger played college basketball for Kansas State University.
-He has served as the head coach of the University of Texas–Pan American, Kansas State, the University of Florida, the University of Illinois, and the University of Nevada, Las Vegas, as well as the Atlanta Hawks of the National Basketball Association (NBA).
+He served as the head coach of the University of Texas–Pan American, Kansas State, University of Florida, University of Illinois, University of Nevada, Las Vegas, and University of Oklahoma as well as the Atlanta Hawks of the National Basketball Association (NBA).

 Kruger was the first coach to lead five programs to the NCAA tournament (he has since been joined by Tubby Smith, Rick Pitino and Steve Alford).
 His teams participated in 21 NCAA Tournaments, including two Final Fours (1994 with Florida; 2016 with Oklahoma).

 Early life

 Kruger was born and raised in Silver Lake, Kansas.
 As a point guard, Kruger led the Kansas State Wildcats to back-to-back Big Eight championships in 1972 and 1973 under coach Jack Hartman.
 Kruger was named the Big Eight Player of the Year in 1973 and 1974, after being named the Big Eight Sophomore of the Year in 1972.
 He was also a shortstop on the Kansas State baseball team.

 He was a ninth-round pick of the Atlanta Hawks in the 1974 NBA draft.
 Kruger also tried out with the Detroit Pistons, and played professionally in Israel.
 He also played a season of minor league baseball in the St. Louis Cardinals organization and was invited to training camp with the Dallas Cowboys as a quarterback.